 It's no secret how many kids are scared of flying, and if your toddler's one of them, you can easily manage it with this hack.
 Play role games with your child by letting them become the pilot or the flight attendant.
 This does not only avoid panic and boredom but also it sparks your child's creativity and imagination.
 It's one of the best ways to avoid tantrums (and whining) of the toddler on the plane.

 Although planes are equipped with the basic medical tools and medicines, it's always better to carry something yourself.
 Bring paracetamol for your child in case he got sick or any medicine that will relieve travel sickness.
-And very important - Disney bandaids (or their favorite character at the time).
 You'll also thank yourself for carrying ear drops during altitude change.

 Anyone who says that flying with a toddler is easy has never experienced one (unless you have an angelic child).
 Whether you're a first-time parent or not, traveling with a child is -- and will always be -- a difficult task.
 Even with the presence of a partner or a handful of experiences, there will be times when you can never manage everything.

 Toddlers are unpredictable and they never run out of energy... at least, for some time.
 Therefore, it's important to be prepared with the right hacks to ensure that you can manage your little one effectively.
-Being organized and prepared makes a significant to every trip.
 These hacks are easy to follow and it will not only keep your kids in line but your sanity as well.